racket/racket/racket/src/cs/README.txt

  * Racket is needed to generate the files in the "schemified" directory from the sources in sibling directories like "../io".
-The Racket version must be practically the same as the current Racket verson, although it can be the Racket BC implementation (instead of the Racket CS implementation).
+The Racket version must be practically the same as the current Racket version, although it can be the Racket BC implementation (instead of the Racket CS implementation).

    Unlike Chez Scheme boot files, the files generated in "schemified"